 “Jobs will fall – there’s no question,” Mickenbecker says.

-At the moment, in the early stages of this current recession, the unemployment rate is 6.2 per cent, according to the ABS.
+As of July, the official unemployment rate stood at 7.4 per cent, according to ABS.
 During the last recession, in 1991, the unemployment rate reached 11 per cent.

 “If you have got 11 per cent unemployment, that’s 89 per cent of people employed.
 So it’s not all doom and gloom.”